stakkr-org/stakkr/README.md

 $ lamp refresh-plugins
 ```

+## Define services in your plugins
+By creating a `services/` directory you can either override or create new services with your plugins.
+Example: `plugins/myplugin/services/mysql.yml` will override the default mysql service while `plugins/myplugin/services/nginx.yml` will define a new service.

 ## List of existing plugins
 * [docker-lamp-composer](https://github.com/inetprocess/docker-lamp-composer) : Download and run composer
 * [docker-lamp-sugarcli](https://github.com/inetprocess/docker-lamp-sugarcli) : Download and run sugarcli